ash/raku-challenges/089/index.md

 ### 11. Lisp

 Move on to a different world (for a bit).
 Here is the solution in a functional programming language.
-Well, actually, Common Lisp adds some syntax sugure to help building loops without manually manipulating loop counters and recursive calls.
+Well, actually, Common Lisp adds some syntax sugar to help to build loops without manually manipulating loop counters and recursive calls.
 In any case, it also has the built-in `gcd` function, which, of course, you call as `(gcd x y)`.
-The below program works with the SBCL implemenation (mostly because of how it reads command line arguments).
+The below program works with the SBCL implementation (mostly because of how it reads command-line arguments).

     ;;; How to run:
     ;;; $ sbcl --script ch-1.lisp 100